 Sudden and persistent onset of constipation can be a significant concern.
 Notify your healthcare provider if the symptoms are extremely painful and accompanied by fever, bleeding, or vomiting.

-The Patient View
+The Patient View on Constipation

 Popular culture stresses the importance of daily bowel movements (BMs).
 However, many live happily with less than one BM a day.
 A recent study showed that more than 95% of people in the United States have between 3 BMs per day and 3 BMs per week.

 People may report constipation if they sense something is wrong, or if they are uncomfortable.
 Hard stools may lead to straining and discomfort, particularly if they are small.
 Feelings of belly fullness or bloating and distension can reinforce the view that the gut needs emptying.
 Yet, these symptoms do not necessarily mean that stool is not moving through the colon at a normal speed.